 Hiking Distance: 10km/6miles

 We will leave Beijing at 9:30 am and drive 2 hours to Jiankou.

 From your pick up we will drive directly to the Gubeikou Great Wall.
 The drive should take a little over 2.5 hours.
 The Gubeikou Great Wall occupies a strategically important location, which is difficult to access.
-Situated between Shanhaiguan Pass and Juyongguan Pass, and about 62 miles to Beijing, it is the bastion protecting the northern gateway to the capital.
-There are 14 beacon towers, 143 watchtowers, 16 strategic pass, three citadels and many other military constructions.
+Situated between Shanhaiguan Pass and Juyongguan Pass, and about 62 miles to Beijing, the bastion is protecting the northern gateway to the capital.
+There are 14 beacon towers, 143 watchtowers, 16 strategic pass, three citadels, and many other military constructions.

-In the afternoon we will eventually cross over into the Jinshanling Great Wall.
-The Great Wall at Jinshanling is one of the best preserved parts of the Great Wall with many original features.
-It got its name because it was built on the Greater and Lesser Jinshan (‘Gold Mountain’) Ranges.
-A tablet with the Chinese inscription for Jinshanling Great Wall was set into this section.
+In the afternoon, we will eventually cross over into the Jinshanling Great Wall.
+The Great Wall at Jinshanling is one of the Great Wall's best-preserved parts with many original features.
+It got its name because it was built on the Greater and Lesser Jinshan ('Gold Mountain') Ranges.
 The Jinshanling Great Wall has not been repaired since 1570.
 It is a remote and relatively isolated section of the Great Wall.
-As there are relatively few tourists at Jinshanling Great Wall, it is a good place to explore on foot.
+As there are relatively few tourists at Jinshanling Great Wall, it is an excellent place to explore on foot.